Vertigo has many causes, so what kind of doctor should you first see?

-“Vertigo, or more precisely, benign paroxysmal positional vertigo [BPPV], is a condition in which little particles contained within the inner ear’s balance organ lose their positioning accuracy, and you feel dizzy,” says Marc I. Leavey, MD, is a primary care physician with 40-plus years of experience, and has a blog, STRING OF MEDICAL PEARLS.
+“Vertigo, or more precisely, benign paroxysmal positional vertigo [BPPV], is a condition in which little particles contained within the inner ear’s balance organ lose their positioning accuracy, and you feel dizzy,” says Marc I. Leavey, MD, a primary care physician with 40-plus years of experience.

 “Once diagnosed, the proper treatment is to put those little particles, called canaliths, back where they belong,” says Dr. Leavey.